Downmoto/conny/docs/conny/README.md

 })
 ```
 WriteOptions are used by the Conny write and style static methods
-all options are optianlly set
+all options are are named arguments

 ## Methods